wix/Detox/docs/Introduction.GettingStarted.md

 #### 1. Install detox

-If you have a React Native project, go to its root folder (where `package.json` is found) and type the following command.
+If you have a React Native project, go to its root folder (where `package.json` is found) and type the following command:

 ```sh
 npm install detox --save-dev
 ```

-If you have a project without Node integration (such as a native project), add the following package.json file to the root folder of you project:
+If you have a project without Node integration (such as a native project), add the following package.json file to the root folder of your project:

 ```json
 {